sandover/sandover.github.io/content/index.md

 ---
 # art :: sagrada perihelia

 A grant-funded experiment in buoyant architecture, created for Burning Man 2019.
 The larger balloon is 8 feet in diameter and lit from inside by a large LED filament we created.
 More details available at the [art project blog/newsletter](https://kraken.substack.com/).
+(On the landing page, click "Let me read it first".)

 <!-- these don't work and it's confusing -->
 <!-- ![detail](kraken-detail.jpg) -->